adrianearlng/ECE-2112-PA-3/README.md

 Store the two results in `toyota` and `pontiac`, respectively.
 Do not use a hard-coded row number to locate either model.

+No new functions were used in this problem.
 ```python
 toyota = cars.loc[cars['Model']=='Toyota Corolla']
 pontiac = cars.loc[cars['Model']=='Pontiac Firebird', ['Model', 'mpg', 'hp', 'wt']]